The 5 Most Important Real Estate Designations for More Closings

 Overwhelmed by all the real estate designations and certificates available?
 We don’t need to tell you how many variables there are regarding real estate specializations.

-The National Association of Realtors has created a wide range of certifications and designations to recognize those with expertise and experience in a wide range of real estate sectors.
+The National Association of Realtors has created various certifications and designations to recognize those with expertise and experience in various real estate sectors.

 But which are the ones that will help you close more deals?